vortelus/jotsy/README.md

 ```

 This will pull the latest Jotsy image, stop the existing instance, rebuild the container and start it up again.

-## Contributing

-As highlighted in the original blog post, please create issues for any ideas you have; I want to hear them!
-Want to collaborate (would love some frontend wizard for some help :P)?
-Shoot me a [DM on Twitter](https://twitter.com/ohhsayan).